Greece 5/30/2024

 Samos: Where Green Mountains Meet the Blue Aegean

-Floating just 1.5 kilometers from the Turkish coast, Samos is distinct from its Cycladic neighbors.
-It is not an island of barren rock and white cubes; it is an island of dense pine forests, olive groves, and vineyards climbing up the slopes of Mount Kerkis.
-As the mythical birthplace of Hera and the actual birthplace of the mathematician Pythagoras and the philosopher Epicurus, Samos is steeped in history.
+Floating just 1.5 kilometers from the Turkish coast — separated from the Anatolian mainland by the narrowest strait in the Aegean — Samos is distinct from its Cycladic neighbors in almost every respect.
+It is not an island of barren white rock and cube architecture; it is an island of dense pine forests, wild orchids, olive groves, and vineyards climbing the slopes of Mount Kerkis and Mount Ambelos.
+When the sea is clear, the green of the Turkish hills across the strait is visible from the ferry terminal in Vathy.

 In 2026, Samos remains a favorite for travelers seeking authenticity.
-It has avoided the “Instagram-overload” of other islands, offering a more grounded, traditional Greek experience.
-It is famous for its sweet Muscat wine, which the Vatican has ordered for communion for decades, and its varied coastline ranging from organized sand beaches to secluded pebble coves.
+It has avoided the over-tourism of more famous Aegean destinations, offering a more grounded Greek experience.
+It is famous for its sweet Muscat wine, which the Vatican has ordered for communion for decades, and its varied coastline ranging from organized sand beaches to secluded pebble coves accessible only by boat or on foot.

 Why Visit Samos in 2026?